-With more and more companies adding aptitude testing to their recruitment process, especially for management and customer-facing roles, it is a good idea to assess whether aptitude testing is actually useful for interviews.
+With more and more companies adding aptitude testing to their recruitment process, especially for management and customer-facing roles, it is a good idea to assess whether aptitude testing is useful for interviews.

 To fully understand whether these types of tests are useful for interviews, it is important to get a grip on the basics.